immanishbainsla/immanishbainsla/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 ### Hi there 👋, I am Manish Bainsla!
 I am a developer who is passionate about stuffs related to Web and Science.
-Few tech that I enjoy working in, are Python, C++, Django and  React.
+Few tech that I enjoy working in are Python, C++, Django and  React, but also am always learning so this tends to change.
 Also, I have just started blogging!

 <br/>
 <br/>